 The Safety and Health Council of North Carolina was founded in 1960 as the Citizen’s Safety Association of Charlotte-Mecklenburg, Inc. Citizen’s Safety Association began as a local organization focusing on traffic and community safety in the greater Charlotte area.
 CSA was chartered as a local Chapter by the National Safety Council to serve Mecklenburg County.
 A long-time United Way agency, the Association assumed independent financial status in 1987.
 In 1988, the National Safety Council approved our organizational name change and expansion request.
 The Citizen’s Safety Association of Charlotte-Mecklenburg, Inc. became the Safety and Health Council of North Carolina serving the entire State of North Carolina.

 A Board of Directors governs the Council.
 All members of the Board of Directors serve as unpaid volunteers.
 Board members represent industry, individuals, and government.
 The Board and its committees determine policies and procedures to be carried out by professional staff.
-Council employs eighteen full time and three part time employees to operate the Charlotte and Raleigh offices.
-Approximately thirty part time instructors are contracted for defensive driving and occupational safety training as needed.
+Council employs fourteen full time and two part time employees to operate the Charlotte and Raleigh offices.
+Twenty part time instructors conduct defensive driving and occupational safety training tailored to specific needs.

-It is the Council’s goal to provide up-to-date information and training that gives clear, practical guidance for preventing accidents and illnesses.
-The Safety and Health Council of North Carolina maintains quality training programs, resource services and educational materials to make life safer, healthier and happier.
+Our goal is to provide up-to-date information and training that gives clear, practical guidance for preventing accidents and illnesses.
+The Safety and Health Council of North Carolina offers quality training programs, resource services and educational materials to make life safer, healthier and happier.
 As a 501(c)(3) not-for-profit association, the Council’s ultimate responsibility is to improve the safety and health of the community at large.
-A substantial amount of generated revenues is returned to the community through training, materials, and information services free of charge.
+As a non-profit organization, the Council utilizes surplus funds over expenses to fund a variety of safety training programs to the community.

-The Council trains more than 60,000 drivers annually in the National Safety Council’s Defensive Driving Courses.
-Since July, 1989, we have established safe driving partnerships with twenty two judicial districts that prosecute traffic violations in 54 North Carolina counties.
+The Council trains approximately 35,000 drivers annually in the National Safety Council’s Defensive Driving Courses.
+Since July, 1989, we have established safe driving partnerships with twenty five judicial districts that prosecute traffic violations in 66 North Carolina counties.
 Drivers cited in these counties can avail themselves of a variety of courses in exchange for a reduction on select traffic violations.
-The Council contracts with 30 community colleges as our Training Sub-Agencies to deliver the courses across North Carolina.
+The Council contracts with 36 community colleges as our Training Sub-Agencies to deliver the courses across North Carolina.
 They offer the courses under our Safe Driving Program Agreement.